roeszler/reabook/static/documentation/ucd/4-skeleton.md

-# Project X - UCD Skeleton Plane
+# Project 4 - UCD Skeleton Plane
-Stuart Roeszler - Portfolio Project X
+Stuart Roeszler - Portfolio Project 4

-_This section is for display purposes only and has not been completed as parth of CI Project X - Project X. It is included as an initial template only and is intended as a quick refrence for use within projects in the future._
+_This section is for display purposes only and has not been completed as parth of CI Project 4.
+It is included as an initial template only and is intended as a quick refrence for use within projects in the future._

 ## 4 of 5 Planes - Skeleton Plane